rabbypathan/Random_User_Performance_Testing_JMeter/README.md

 # Random_User_Performance_Testing_JMeter

 ## About this Project
-I tried to ind out the actual TPS for if 120000 user can give load for 12 hour Perform load test on this URL: https://random-data-api.com/api/v2/users
+I tried to find out the actual TPS for if 120000 user can give load for 12 hour Perform load test on this URL: https://random-data-api.com/api/v2/users

 - Here I have to find out if the expected TPS (Transaction Per/Second) meet the above requirement and have to breakdown the expected TPS in excel sheet and find out the actual TPS
 - I have to Create an excel sheet where I have to try to find out the bottleneck/stress test point.
 (At which point the system starts to show 1% error)